varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: client

+	Default: `false`

 	Ignore any busy object during cache lookup.

-You would want to do this if you have two server looking up content from each other to avoid potential deadlocks.
+	You only want to do this when you have two server looking up content sideways from each other to avoid deadlocks.

 req.hash_always_miss